Skip to main content

 There is only one bathroom in the house they didn’t touch.
 “We added two and a half bathrooms where there never were bathrooms before,” added Mrs. Johnson.
 The third floor was finished with overhead heating and air units, as was the room above the garage, which connects to the master bedroom and became Dr. Johnson’s office.

 “We knew heating upgrades would be a challenge: the original parquet floors were like dominos; they kept coming unglued because of moisture in the crawlspace,” said Wingfield.
-Their team eliminated moisture by insulating the space with six inches of spray foam Red Deer, blocking water from breaching the crawlspace.
+Their team eliminated moisture by insulating the space with six inches of spray foam, blocking water from breaching the crawlspace.

-While they were at it, the couple had their team add ductwork throughout the house; all spaces in the house are fitted with redundant heat and air conditioning sources supplemental to the boiler, which can be serviced by companies like boiler repair London.
+While they were at it, the couple had their team add ductwork throughout the house; all spaces in the house are fitted with redundant heat and air conditioning sources supplemental to the boiler.

 There were other challenges, not the least of which was wiring.
 As Wingfield explains, “Knob and tube wiring is as safe as can be.
 Two wires that never touch each other—one neutral and one hot—run in parallel throughout the house.
 We were cutting wires left and right,” he recalled, as they figured out how to preserve and upgrade the current wiring, to meet modern home demands and be forever functional.